* EU carbon price touches new record low

 They have argued intervention in the ETS will push up energy costs when Europe is already suffering a competitive disadvantage compared with the United States, which has benefited from abundant supplies of shale gas.

-Apart from seeking lasting solutions, such as the permanent withdrawal of allowances, the Commission has also kicked off debate on 2030 energy and environment policy to succeed a set of 2020 goals.
+The Commission has also kicked off discussion on 2030 energy and environment policy to succeed 2020 goals.

-At member state level, EU sources say a majority supports backloading even though Poland, heavily reliant on carbon-intensive coal, is opposed to it and Germany has failed to take a formal position because of divisions within its government on the issue.
+At member state level, EU sources say a majority supports backloading even though Poland, heavily reliant on carbon-intensive coal, is opposed to it and Germany has failed to take a formal position because of divisions within its government.

 "Reducing the number of emissions certificates would be an intervention in a functioning market system.
 It would place an additional burden on our industry and harm the competitiveness of Germany and the whole EU," German Economy Minister Philipp Roesler said in a statement.